ModelEarth/machine-learning/README.md

 ## Summary

-The goal of this project is to create machine learning regression models which will replace missing employment data of the Bureau of Labor Statistics Quarterly Census of Employment & Wages.
+The goal of this project is to create machine learning regression models which will estimate missing employment data of the Bureau of Labor Statistics Quarterly Census of Employment & Wages.

 [Steps for generating files without gaps](file_generation)